idptools/goose/docs/getting_started.rst

 * Generate synthetic IDRs where you can specify length and
   * Simultaneously specify average hydrophobicity, fraction of charged residues (FCR), net charge per residue (NCPR), and kappa (quantifies opposite charge distribution)
   * Fractions of amino acids (multiple fractions simultaneously)
+  * Classes of amino acids (multiple classes simultaneously)
   * End-to-end distance (Re) or radius of gyration (Rg)
-  * Interactions between an IDR and itself or other IDRs
 * Generate sequences by sequence optimization.
 This is a new approach for sequence  or variant generation in GOOSE.
 In addition, you can define your own functions to design sequences!
 * Generate IDR variants.
 There are over a dozen different kinds of sequence variants in GOOSE, and they are intended to change your IDR of interest in ways that let you test various hypotheses.
-* Make sequence libraries spanning sequence properties or fractions of amino acids.

-What is new in V0.2.0?
+What is new in V0.2.1?
 -----------------------
-The higlights of the new features in GOOSE V0.2.0 are:
+The higlights of the new features in GOOSE V0.2.1 are:

-* An entirely new approach to make sequences or sequence variants with SequenceOptimizer
-* Completely rewritten backend for sequence generation by specifying properties or fractions of amino acids.
-* More efficient sequence generation means we no longer rely on weighted probabilities to make disordered sequences.
-This means all sequences are generated more or less randomly to match some set of sequence parameters and then checked for disorder.
-Thank you Numpy for making this possible.
-* Way faster kappa optimization.
-This helps with de novo sequence generation and variant generation.
-* Support for generating sequences with specified interactions (self interactions or interactions with other IDRs).
+* Complete overhaul of the variant generation functionality to make it easier to use and less confusing.
+* Major improvements to sequence generation to increase speed.
+* Introduction of custom probabilities for sequence generation.
+This allows you to specify the probability of each amino acid in your sequence, which can be useful for generating sequences with specific properties or characteristics.
+* Addition of probabilities of amino acids in IDRs by organism based on their frequency across their proteomes.
+* Better exploration of sequence space by reducing constraints during sequence generation.
+* Much faster kappa optimization and improvements to generate sequences with extreme kappa values.
+* Improved error handling and more informative error messages.
+* Improved documentation and examples to help users get started with GOOSE more easily.
+* Many many bug fixes.

 For full details, see the change log `here <https://github.com/idptools/goose>`_